Tina-Banik/User-Auth-API/README.md

 * **Token Blacklisting:** Enhances security by blacklisting invalidated tokens (e.g., on logout).
-* **Middleware Protection:** Implements various middleware to secure routes and validate requests. npm install express cors bcryptjs jsonwebtoken cookie dotenv multer mongoose@6 --save
+* **Middleware Protection:** Implements various middleware to secure routes and validate requests. npm install express cors bcryptjs jsonwebtoken cookie dotenv multer mongoose@6 --save **Middleware Explained**

-**API Endpoints**
-Here's a list of the available API endpoints:

-Method	Endpoint	Description	Authentication
-POST	/api/admin-register	Registers a new user/admin account.
-None POST	/api/admin-login	Logs in a user and provides tokens.
-None POST	/api/admin-logout	Logs out a user and blacklists tokens.
-Access Token POST	/api/new-access-token	Generates a new access token using refresh.
-Refresh Token POST	/api/change-password	Allows an authenticated user to change their password.
-Access Token ALL	/api/update-user-details/:id	Updates an authenticated user's details.
-Access Token

-**Middleware Explained**
 This API leverages several custom middleware functions to enhance security and handle authentication flows:
 checkBlacklists: Blocks requests if the provided access or refresh token is blacklisted.